 - 1.1.
 Our school has robust recruitment and vetting procedures to help to deter, reject and prevent unsuitable people from working or volunteering within our school. - 1.2.
 Our job advertisements and application packs make explicit reference to the school's commitment to safeguarding children, including clear statements in the job description and person specification about the staff member's safeguarding responsibilities. - 1.3.
 We require evidence of original academic certificates. - 1.4.
 We do not accept testimonials and insist on taking up references prior to interview. - 1.5.
 We will question the contents of application forms if we are unclear about them or if there are gaps in employment. - 1.6.
-All staff members who have contact with children, young people and families will have appropriate pre-employment checks (including Disclosure and Barring Service checks;) in line with Keeping Children Safe in Education; 2019 - 1.7.
+All staff members who have contact with children, young people and families will have appropriate pre-employment checks (including Disclosure and Barring Service checks;) in line with Keeping Children Safe in Education; 2020 - 1.7.
 At least one member on every short listing and interview panel will have completed safer recruitment training. - 1.8.
 We maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements.
 Guest visitors will also be checked in line with statutory requirements and risk assessed robustly.
-The Governing Body will check the SCR on a term basis and record accuracy and actions.
+The Governing board will check the SCR on a term basis and record accuracy and actions. - 1.9.
+All staff are made aware of systems within the setting that support safeguarding, and these are discussed with them as part of staff induction (see template below).